syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Sign up new account
   - New account email verification
   - Login screen Ui changes
   - Logical changes in user bloc

+- 08/03/2024
+  - Version increment for play store upload

 - 07/03/2024
   - Bug fixes on new email implementation